AlexChorvadi/AlexChorvadi/README.md

 - 📫 How to reach me [Here](chorvadikrushi01@gmail.com).

-- ⚡ Fun fact **Wearing headphones for just an hour could increase the bacteria in your ear by 700 times**.
+- ⚡ Fun fact **the first computer mouse was made of wood?
+Invented in 1964 by Douglas Engelbart, it had two wheels and a single button, earning the nickname "mouse" because of its cord resembling a tail! 🖱️🌳**.

 ###
 <div align="center">